Your choice now can make all the difference to your personal growth and professional success in the years ahead.

 The focus of innovation management is to allow the organization to pro-actively respond to external or internal opportunities and use its creative efforts to introduce new ideas, processes or products.
 By utilizing appropriate innovation management tools, management can trigger and deploy the creative forces of the whole work force towards the continuous development of an organization.

-It aims to help students to create and implement an individual development plan, scheduled throughout the year with short and medium term objectives, which are monitored by professional coaches and career counselors.
+It aims to help you to create and implement an individual development plan, scheduled throughout the year with short and medium term objectives, which are monitored by professional coaches and career counselors.

 Organizations such as Puma, Fairmont Hotel, Façonnable, the Monaco Venture Capital Association, Bottega Veneta, and Easy Group are amongst those which have been involved in such projects.